 Status: On Trial

 Ayşe Berktay was released from Bakirköy Women’s Prison in Istanbul on December 20, 2013.
-She still faces a lengthy trial process, after which she could face up to 15 years in prison if convicted of the charge of “membership in an illegal organization.
-Additionally, on August 9, 2016, she was one of six staff members of Özgür Gündem whose passports were ordered to be canceled by Istanbul’s 14th Court of Serious Crimes.
-She and the five other Özgür Gündem staffers are now facing terrorism charges as part of the larger investigation into the paper.
+She still faces a lengthy trial process, after which she could face up to 15 years in prison if convicted of the charge of “membership in an illegal organization.”
+Additionally, on August 9, 2016, she was one of several staff members of Özgür Gündem whose passports were ordered to be canceled by Istanbul’s 14th Court of Serious Crimes.
+On May 21, 2019, an Istanbul Court acquitted Berktay along with other columnists of “propagandizing for a terrorist organization.”

 Over the past decade, Ayşe conducted work at the History Trust, where she was part of the Prime Minister’s Advisory Board on Human Rights; the Women’s Human Rights Trust, where she prepared publications; the Compatriots for Peace Initiative; the Truth Behind Diyarbakir Prison Research and Justice Commission, where, in 2008, she met with individual prisoners that had been detained from 1980 to 1984; and the Women for Peace Initiative.

 In December 2009 Ayşe became a member of the pro-Kurdish Peace and Democracy Party (BDP), which had 36 elected representatives in the Turkish Parliament.
 In March 2010 she was elected to the BDP Istanbul Province Executive, where she worked in the Press Committee.
 In October 2010 she was elected to the BDP Central Women’s Committee, where she worked in the Foreign Relations Office.